2026 Graduate Guide

 Purchasing Regalia

 GS graduates in need of financial assistance may apply for complimentary academic regalia for GS Class Day and University Commencement.
-Upon review, students will be notified by GS Student Life whether their application has been approved.
-Students who qualify will be contacted by April 12 with instructions for picking up their regalia from the Columbia University Bookstore.
+Further details and deadlines will be announced as available.

-Class of 2024 graduates must complete the mandatory Graduation Survey, which is an opportunity for students to provide important information, such as the correct pronunciation of your name for the ceremony, as well as the address to which the School should send your copy of the GS alumni magazine and other communications about alumni events and opportunities.
+Beginning in early March, graduates must complete the mandatory Graduation Survey, which is an opportunity for students to provide important information, such as the address to which the School should send your copy of the GS alumni magazine and other communications about alumni events and opportunities.

 Even if you do not participate in the Class Day ceremony, the survey helps to maintain the School's connection with students after graduation.